Eligibility and applications

 The Graduate School operates three intake dates per academic year:

 We accept applications for any future start date, subject to the application submission deadlines listed below and completion of the full admissions process.
 Your start date will be confirmed at the discretion of the Faculty Research Degrees Committee (FRDC) once an offer of study is made.

-Please be aware that, due to coronavirus, we cannot guarantee a particular start date even if the below deadlines have been met for the submission of your completed application.
+Please be aware that, we cannot guarantee a particular start date even if the below deadlines have been met for the submission of your completed application.
 This is because there are other factors involved in the application process, some of which are outside of UWE Bristol's control.

 Application submission deadlines

-Anticipated start date Faculty of Business and Law deadline All other faculties deadline 1 April 1 November 1 December 1 October 1 June 1 June 1 January 1 September 1 September
+Anticipated start date College of Business and Law deadline Deadline for other colleges 1 April 1 November 1 December 1 October 1 June 1 June 1 January 1 September 1 September

 Please note that these are the latest dates for complete applications, including references.
 We recommend that you apply at least four months in advance of your proposed start date.